-Manas National Park is the second UNESCO world heritage site of Assam; the other one being Kaziranga National Park.
-The Manas National Park is situated on the Himalayan foothills and extends to Bhutan where it is known as the Royal Manas National Park.
+Manas National Park is the second UNESCO world heritage site in Assam; the other one is Kaziranga National Park.
+The Manas National Park is situated in the Himalayan foothills and extends to Bhutan where it is known as the Royal Manas National Park.
 It was declared a sanctuary in 1928 and became a National Park in the year 1990.
 Manas is also a Project Tiger Reserve, an Elephant Reserve, and a Biosphere Reserve.
 The unparallel scenic beauty of the densely forested National Park along with its rare wildlife makes a trip to Manas a truly enthralling experience.

-The park is home for some of the most endangered wildlife species which cannot be found anywhere else.
+The park is home to some of the most endangered wildlife species which cannot be found anywhere else.
 These include the Assam Roofed Turtle, Hispid Hare, Golden Langur, and Pygmy Hog.

 Manas National Park also houses 50 species of reptiles and 3 species of amphibians.